denten-books/plain-text/2-device.md

 in thought only, where his fictional characters could not quite escape the page.

-The difficulty of pinpointing the liminal area where transition between thoughts and objects occurs leads to the critic's perpetual inability to capture the material contexts of literary production.
+The difficulty of pinpointing the area of transition between thoughts and objects leads to the critic's perpetual inability to capture the material contexts of literary production.
 The pen and paper are known to the writer only.
 By the time of consumption, they are hidden from view.
 Echoing his Soviet colleagues in his influential *The Craft of Fiction*, the English critic Percy Lubbock, himself a formalist of sorts, would write:

 > To grasp the shadowy and fantasmal form of the book, to hold it fast, to
 > turn it over and to survey it at leisure---that is the effort of a critic of